rajaridgway/rajaridgway.github.io/_posts/2020-04-01-ngssanalysis.md

 In particular, the CCC "Cause and Effect" has the greatest representation in both middle and high school PEs (25% of PEs in middle school and 23% of PEs in high school).
 The CCCs "Energy and Matter" (14% MS; 20% HS) and "Patterns" (15% MS; 11% HS) are also well represented in comparison to the remaining four CCCs.

-It should be noted that the SEPs are also not represented equally:
+The SEPs are also not represented equally:

 <img src="{{ site.url }}{{ site.baseurl }}/images/SEPanalysis.png" alt="SEP Analysis">

 The SEP "Developing and Using Models" accounts for 27% of middle school PEs and 21% of high school PEs.
-The SEPs "Constructing Explanations and Designing Solutions" (20% MS; 24% HS) and "Engaging in Argument from Evidence" (14% MS; 11% HS)are also well represented in comparison to the remaining five SEPs.
+The SEPs "Constructing Explanations and Designing Solutions" (20% MS; 24% HS) and "Engaging in Argument from Evidence" (14% MS; 11% HS) are also well represented in comparison to the remaining five SEPs.

 ### RQ #2: There are limited relationships between the cross-cutting concepts and science and engineering practices